nikunjkareliya/snake-game-demo/README.md

 - Best score is saved to `localStorage`
 - Dynamic Intro Animation: Features two large, fast-moving snakes traversing the screen diagonally in opposite, offset paths before gameplay begins.

+### 📋 Development Roadmap Note

+This project has an extensive design document ([ENDLESS_SURVIVAL_DESIGN.md](ENDLESS_SURVIVAL_DESIGN.md)) outlining planned features for an Endless Survival mode. **Many features in that document are planned but not yet implemented**, including:

+- **Boosters** (Time Crystal, Score Node, Stabilizer, etc.) - 0/8 implemented
+- **Hazards** (Static hazards, patrol orbs, laser sweeps, portals, etc.) - 0/11 implemented
+- **Phase Rotation System** - Not implemented
+- **Tier Script System** - Not implemented
+- **Telegraph System** - Not implemented
+- **Adaptive Assist** - Not implemented
+- **Time Multiplier** - Not implemented

+Current implementation progress is approximately **35-40% complete**.
+The design document serves as a roadmap for future development.
+This README documents the **currently implemented features only**.

 ---

 ## 🏗️ Architecture & Module Analysis

 This project follows a modular architecture with clear separation of concerns.
-The codebase is organized into 20 distinct modules, each responsible for specific functionality.
-The architecture includes core gameplay systems, advanced progression mechanics, and visual feedback systems.
+The codebase is organized into 21 distinct modules, each responsible for specific functionality.
+The architecture includes core gameplay systems, advanced progression mechanics, visual feedback systems, and UI animations.

 ### 📁 Module Overview